-- 15. Annually monitor performance of stream corridor projects funded by the Ashokan Watershed Stream Management Program. - 16.
-See table below for specific project requirements. - 17.
+- 12. Annually monitor performance of stream corridor projects funded by the Ashokan Watershed Stream Management Program.
+See table below for specific project requirements. - 13.
 Continue to monitor previously completed restoration projects on a case-by-case basis.
-Special consideration given to monitoring after bankfull and above flows. - 18.
+Special consideration given to monitoring after bankfull and above flows. - 14.
 Monitor turbidity and suspended sediment at stream restoration project sites before and after project construction to quantify effects on water quality.
-To be implemented on a case-by-case basis. - 19.
-Develop a standard framework for evaluating project success based on goals identified for the project.
-Use the evaluation framework to inform post-project monitoring.
+To be implemented on a case-by-case basis. - 15.
+Refine monitoring objectives and evaluate pre- and post- restoration project conditions for changes in channel geometry and geomorphic function, habitat and biotic populations, and flow and thermal regimes.
+Continue monitoring stream restoration project sites for changes in water quality. - a.
+Continue to implement a multi-year study to evaluate the effects of stream restoration projects on geomorphic condition, fish, water temperature, and physical habitat. - b.
+Monitor turbidity and suspended sediment at a small number of stream restoration sites outside the Stony Clove Creek watershed before and after project construction to quantify effects on water quality.
+Data will be provided to DEP for incorporation into the multi-year suspendedsediment monitoring study.